U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Introduction

 \section{Introduction}

-The detection of anomalies in images is a long-standing problem that has been studied for decades.
-In recent years this problem has received a growing interest from the computer vision community, motivated by applications in a wide range of fields, ranging from surveillance and security, to even health care.
-But one of the most common applications, and the one that we are especially interested in, consists in automatizing the quality control of products in an industrial environment.
-For this case, it is often very hard (or sometimes even infeasible) to collect and label a good amount of data with a representation of all kinds of anomalies, since by definition these are rare structures.
-For this reason, the major effort on anomaly detection methods has been focused on unsupervised and self-supervised non-contrastive learning, where only normal samples (\ie anomaly-free images) and detecting the anomalies as everything that deviates from what has been learned.
+Detecting image anomalies is a long-standing problem that has been studied for decades.
+In recent years, this problem has received a growing interest from the computer vision community, motivated by applications in various fields, ranging from surveillance and security to even health care.
+One of the most common applications, and the one that we are especially interested in, is automatizing product quality control in an industrial environment.
+In this case, it is often very hard (sometimes even unfeasible) to collect and label a good amount of data representing all kinds of anomalies since these are rare structures by definition.
+For this reason, the major effort on anomaly detection methods has been focused on learning only from the normal samples (i.e., anomaly-free images) and detecting the anomalies as everything that deviates from what has been learned.
 This approach is found in the literature under different names, usually called one-class classification, self-supervised anomaly, or novelty detection.

-Currently, the most common approach for anomaly detection consists in embedding the training images in some latent space, and then to evaluate how far a test image is from the manifold of normal images~\cite{cohen2020sub-spade,defard2021padim,tsai2022multi-mspba,yi2020patch-svdd,roth2022towards-patchcore,lee2022cfa}.